-Challenge identified Description Limited resources Staff explained several scenarios where limited resources delayed EOD determinations.
-For instance, one adjudicator said candidates may live over 100 miles from a DHS office, requiring components to mail fingerprint cards to candidates.
-They said that candidates must then send the fingerprint cards back to the components, who then forward them to the Defense Counterintelligence and Security Agency.
-Human resources staff from some components expressed concerns about scheduling candidates for fingerprinting appointments due to faulty equipment and few available appointments.
-Another human resources staff said they have few polygraphers to utilize.
-Questionable candidate conduct Component staff sometimes seek additional information when they identify questionable conduct in a candidate's history.
-Such conduct may relate to criminal history, employment history, or financial history (e.g., poor credit or unpaid taxes), among other things.
-Adjudicators from many components said that even if the conduct identified was acceptable for a previously held position, components may need to explore the conduct further.
-This is because conduct acceptable for one position may not be acceptable for another position.
-One adjudicator said seeking additional information creates back and forth exchanges between candidates and staff that can take significant time.
-Obtaining background investigation files Staff from many components said they sometimes have trouble obtaining background investigation files from non-DHS departments. ^a Some adjudicators said this most often occurs for files held by the Department of Justice and intelligence community agencies.
-Candidate delays Human resources staff from some components said candidates frequently submit required forms toward the end of the time frames components give candidates.
+Challenge identified Description Candidate delays Human resources staff from some components said candidates frequently submit required forms toward the end of the time frames components give candidates.
 One human resources staff said some candidates who are already working at DHS-but are seeking to transfer positions or contracts within DHS-may be slow to submit paperwork.
 A contracting officer's representative staff from a different component said this may be because they are already working for, or on behalf of, DHS and believe they have already been vetted, even though they have not been vetted for their new position or role.
 Further, according to officials, time-to-hire data may be skewed because of choices candidates have when given their job offer.
 For example, one component's staff said candidates are allowed to select their own academy class and choose to register for classes months after accepting their new positions.
 Another component's staff added that candidates may choose to delay their start date until after finishing college coursework or a military obligation.
 A third component's officials said some of their candidates cannot begin working until annual leave for their previous position expires.
 Candidate errors Human resources staff from all components said various clerical errors such as the use of nicknames, unsigned forms, and mismatched information between forms are common.
 Human resources staff from one component estimated that 75-80 percent of cases require staff to reach back to candidates to correct errors.
-Accepting previously performed exams Officials from one component said they do not accept polygraph, physical, drug, or medical exams administered by other components or agencies.
-They said polygraphs administered by others do not contain questions related to candidate family members and acquaintances, which they view as essential to vetting for law enforcement positions in their component.
+Accepting previously performed exams Officials from one component said they do not accept polygraph, physical, drug, or medical e administered by other components or agencies.
+They said polygraphs administered by others not contain questions related to candidate family members and acquaintances, which they vie as essential to vetting for law enforcement positions in their component.
 As a result, this component administers new exams to those seeking law enforcement positions.
 A human resources staff from the same component said administering new exams makes applying reciprocity for law enforcement positions takes more time than for non-law enforcement positions.

-Source: GAO summary of DHS discussion group personnel statements. | GAO-24-106153

-^aWhen vetting a candidate, DHS staff check national repositories to see if candidates have an existing background investigation.
+Source: GAO summary of DHS discussion group personnel statements.
+GAO-24-106153 a When vetting a candidate, DHS staff check national repositories to see if candidates have an existin background investigation.
 These repositories contain information about any existing background investigations, but they do not contain the actual background investigations.
 Sometimes information about the background investigations is not sufficient, and DHS staff need to obtain the actual background investigation file which is housed at the originating federal agency.

-DHS Components Could Better Share Practices Used to Help Address Vetting Challenges
+DHS Components Co Better Share Practice Used to Help Address several practices they use to support faster EOD determinations and help